ddmck/ddmck.github.io/_posts/2014-01-15-online-web-dev-learning.md

 ---
 layout: post
 title: My Experience Learning Web Development Online - Part One
+description: Using Codecademy, Udacity and General Assembly to learn HTML, CSS, Ruby and Python basics for free and even find out how search engines work!
 ---

 A year into a Ph.D. in Chemistry I began to realise a career in academia wasn't agreeing with me.
 When thinking about how best to point my life in a new direction my mind naturally wandered to going back through University.
 Courses I considered varied from Aerospace Engineering to Education UX design.
 After a bit of introspection (but not before travelling to Brussels by Megabus to sit the GRE) I realised I didn't have the patience to sit through 4-5 years of lectures.